Damage to United Boeing 777 engine consistent with metal fatigue: NTSB

 Boeing recommended that airlines suspend the use of the planes while the FAA identified an appropriate inspection protocol, and Japan imposed a temporary suspension on flights.

-The Federal Aviation Administration plans to issue an emergency airthworthiness directive soon that will require stepped-up inspections of the fan blades for fatigue.
+The FAA plans to issue an emergency airthworthiness directive soon that will require stepped-up inspections of the fan blades for fatigue.

 The FAA in March 2019 after the February 2018 United engine failure attributed to fan blade fatigue ordered inspections every 6,500 cycles.
 A cycle is one take-off and landing.